 |NCERT Solutions for Class 11 Biology Chapter 2|

 |NCERT Exemplar for Class 11 Biology Chapter 2|

-What are the 5 main classifications of Plant kingdom?
+What are the 5 main classifications of Plant kingdoms?

-The 5 main classification of the Plant kingdom are: 1.
+The 5 main classifications of the Plant kingdom are 1.
 Thallophyta 2.
 Bryophyta 3.
 Pteridophyta 4.
 Gymnosperms 5.
 Angiosperms

-Fungi is used for several purposes especially in the food industry and food preparation.
-It is also used to produce citric aicd, antibiotics and human hormones.
+Fungi are used for several purposes, especially in the food industry and food preparation.
+It is also used to produce citric acid, antibiotics and human hormones.